khelsai01/travelopia_assignment/README.md

     In the Navbar have two portion left corner have name of project, right side have some navigation components.
     - for achive this style by flex property for align the content in row
-    - One humburger icon have given for large screen it's display none and for small screen Display block property use
+    - One humburger icon have given for large screen it's display none and for   small screen Display block property use.
+    - Navbar has been responsive for the all screen size.
+Achive by media quary property of CSS.

+### Image section

+### footer section

 ## Installation & Getting started
 Detailed instructions on how to install, configure, and get the project running.
 For Tasks Manager app projects, guide the reviewer how to check supabase database etc.